What is thermal death point?

 Hot water and a cloth

 Hot water and a cloth simply cannot kill germs in any meaningful way.
 If it was hot enough to kill bacteria it would scald you.
 In fact there’s no advantage even to washing your hands in hot water vs cold.
-The cloth is only useful for mechanical removal (scraping germs off a surface and throwing them away).
+The cloth is only useful for mechanical removal.

 Some other things I’ve been asked about but don’t use myself: